Updated October 17, 2024

 15. Halloween Alternatives

 Consider attending organized Halloween events at local community centers or malls for a controlled environment.
-Remember that there is more than one way to celebrate Halloween!
+There is more than one way to celebrate Halloween!

 Remember that Halloween is meant to be enjoyable, and these safety tips can help ensure that it remains a fun and memorable holiday for all.